Jyothicrb/React-Practice/README.md

 # React-Practice
-Practice react
+Practice react.
-Am new to JS and react .
+I'am new to JS and react .
-This repository will contain all th epractice files
+This repository will contain all the practice files